Community calendar: festivals, fairs and more

 The Sports Salon with Art Thiel and Jennifer Cohen

-PLAN AHEAD Jennifer Cohen, first-year athletic director at the University of Washington, discusses Huskies football, the rise of the men’s and women’s basketball programs, and issues facing UW, the Pac-12 Conference and college athletics nationally, 5 p.m.
-Jan.
-24, World Trade Center, 2200 Alaskan Way, Seattle; $30 (wtcseattle.com/sports-salon-jennifer-cohen).
+TUE Jennifer Cohen, first-year athletic director at the University of Washington, in discussion with Art Thiel on Huskies football, the men’s and women’s basketball programs, issues facing UW, the Pac-12 Conference and college athletics nationally; happy hour 5 p.m., discussion 6 p.m.
+Tuesday, World Trade Center, 2200 Alaskan Way, Seattle; $20-$30 (206-956-4590 or wtcseattle.com/sports-salon-jennifer-cohen).

 Snow sports